 - On the Challenge date, your students sit the Challenge under exam conditions.

-- You post the completed answer sheets back to us.
+- Scenario 1: You post the completed machine-readable answer sheets back to us for marking.

-- We mark the papers and notify you of the results.
+- We notify you of the results as soon as possible.

 What happens after the Challenge?